rserota/wad/README.md

 }
 Wad.midiMaps[1] = anotherMidiHandlerFunction // If you have multiple MIDI devices that you would like to use simultaneously, you will need multiple MIDI handler functions.</code></pre>

+As of writing this, MIDI is poorly supported by most browsers.
+In Chrome, MIDI is an 'experimental feature', so you will need to <a href="http://stackoverflow.com/questions/21821121/web-midi-api-not-implemented-in-chrome-canary">enable it manually</a>.

+You will also need to install the <a href="http://jazz-soft.net/doc/Jazz-Plugin/">jazz plugin</a> to give your browser access to MIDI input.

 <h2>How To Contribute</h2>